COMPASS-DOE/sensor-data-pipeline/pipeline/metadata/L1_metadata/README_v???.txt

 and have out-of-instrument-bounds and out-of-service flags added.
 Duplicates are removed but otherwise these data are not filtered, and have not been subject to any additional algorithmic or human QA/QC.
-Any use of L1 data for science analyses should be performed with care.
+Any analyses using L1 data should be performed with care.

 CONTACT
 —----------------------------------